mretegan/crispy/README.rst

 -----------
 The easiest way to install crispy is to use the installers provided on the `releases <https://github.com/mretegan/crispy/releases>`_ page; currently these are only available for Windows.
 While being simple to use, the installers are not updated very frequently, and might lack newly implemented features.

 If you want to use the latest development version, you will have to install Python and the required dependencies.
-While crispy works with both Python 2 and Python 3, I strongly suggest that you install Python 3.5 or greater, as in previous Python versions some of the dependencies like PyQt5 cannot be installed using ``pip``.
+While crispy works with both Python 2 and Python 3, I strongly suggest that you install Python 3.5 or greater, as in previous versions some of the dependencies like PyQt5 cannot be installed using ``pip``.

 On Linux, Python and all dependencies can be installed using the system's package manager (``apt-get``, ``dnf``, ``pacman``, etc.).
 The same can be done on macOS if you install first a package manager like `MacPorts <https://www.macports.org>`_.